giuper/Blockchain26/07-dAppPyTEAL/README.md

 ```

 ### Deployment ###
-Use the python program of the previous unit to deploy and use the nim application
+First, generate the teal file by running ```python nim.py``` and then use the python program of the previous unit to deploy and use the nim application.